blacklightpy/vaultofknowledge/Arguments against religion.md

 													- Is it not a slave kingdom?
 												- If they say, he will allow us to have any of what we desire without side-effects
 													- Why would he not just let us have them peacefully in this world without all the side-effects? **Anyways, theoretically, all desires do have to be balanced or else we will lose interest in them.
 This leads me to believe heaven is just an illusion, like a mirage, that even god would consider pointless.
 It is no different from a drug that will give a temporary high that you can never reach again, leading you into an endless addiction, because first time's the charm.**
+- **\[Q2.\]** Why did god create the devil?
+	- If they say he was an angel who was cast out
+		- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.\]** Ask why would a god create a devil separately to foil his own plans?
+If the devil was a cast out, why couldn't he just have burned him without letting him cause problems for others?
+After all, mortals die in flesh, and the dead ones won't spread problems with their minds, so why could he have not made the same decision with the devil?
+			- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.A1.\]** If they say, he expects us to do the right thing and follow his commands:
+				- **\[Q1.A1.Q1.A1.Q1.A1.Q1.A2.Q2.A1.Q1.A1.Q1.A1.Q1.\]** Say, did he not know that we are so fragile that the devil could corrupt us?
+Knowing that we would do that, why did he make us so that we will be punished because of his own mistake?
+			- If they say, killing the devil would make other angels worship him out of fear and not love
+				- Aren't we forced to worship god out of fear than love?
+					- If they say, they are angels and we are mortals
+						- Isn't the judgement same for all
+							- If they say, yes, it is the same at the time of judgement
+							-